Migi Mo Hidari Mo Shihai Suru Atama Wa Kyou Mo Niku O Kui Yodare

-Migi Mo Hidari Mo Shihai Suru Atama Wa Kyou Mo Niku O Kui Yodare, which translates to The Head That Controls Both Right And Left Sides Eats Meats And Slobbers Even Today, is a 2006 album by Japanese noise rockgroup Bleach.
+Migi Mo Hidari Mo Shihai Suru Atama Wa Kyou Mo Niku O Kui Yodare, which translates to The Head That Controls Both Right And Left Sides Eats Meats And Slobbers Even Today, is a 2006 album by Japanese noise rock group Bleach.
 It showcases the band showing a more polished sound, with notable improvements on the guitar.
 It also features a bonus live DVD featuring performances at Club Fujiyama.

 The title track was featured as the opening song for an episode of Mr. Robot.